pupilfirst/playbook/2-legal-agreement.md

 All founders have to be physically present to sign agreements.

 ## Next Steps
-Once you sign the legal agreement, you are part of the SV.CO program.
+Once you sign legal agreements, you are part of the SV.CO program.
 Read on to learn about one of the most important tools available to you: [Verified Timelines](3-verified-timelines.md).

 ---
 [^1]: Note, *Promoter* is just a legal term equivalent to Founder.